2018 AAAS Charles Valentine Riley Memorial Lecture

 Does Agriculture have a Parallel Science Problem?

 Featuring Dr. Alison Van Eenennaam, Cooperative Extension Specialist in the field of Animal Genomics and Biotechnology, University of California, Davis.

 Immediately following the lecture, Dr. Van Eenennaam will join a panel discussion with noted leaders from the international research community, agribusiness, and other stakeholders including Dr. Jay Akridge, Provost and Executive Vice President for Academic Affairs and Diversity at Purdue University, and Dr. Rattan Lal, Distinguished University Professor of Soil Science and Director of the Carbon Management and Sequestration Center at The Ohio State University.
-The discussion will be led by Ambassador Kenneth M. Quinn, President of the World Food Prize Foundation.
+The discussion will be led by Lowell W. Randel, President of The Randel Group, LLC.

 Additional panelists will be added as they are confirmed.